ropensci-archive/roweb2/content/blog/2017-12-08-rprofile-jenny-bryan.md

 KO: Can you talk about your transition into working for RStudio and what that will look like on a day-to-day basis?

 JB: In many ways it looks a lot like my life already did because I had, especially in the last two to three years, decided if I want to work on R packages or on exposition, I’m going to do that.
 That’s what I think tenure is for!
 So I had decided to stop worrying about how to sell myself in a framework set up to reward traditional work in statistical methodology.
 That freed up a lot of mental energy, to pursue these other activities, unapologetically.
-Which lead to other opportunities, such as RStudio.I was already working mostly from home.
+Which lead to other opportunities, such as RStudio.
+I was already working mostly from home.
 The Statistics department is by no means a negative environment for me, but the internet helped me find virtual colleagues around the globe who really share my interests.
 The physical comfort of home is very appealing.
 RStudio is also very light on meetings, which is a beautiful thing.

 KO: What is your team like at RStudio?
 How many projects are you juggling at any given time?
 Do you have an idea of what you want to accomplish while you’re there?